 ... or publish a weekly photo.

 These are just a few examples.
-You can also look around the Steady pages of other publishers and let yourself be inspired by their goals.
+You can also look around the Steady pages of other creators and let yourself be inspired by their goals.

 What if I don't want to set any intentions?